PreferredAI/cornac/docs/source/index.rst

 .. topic:: Cornac is suitable for all skill levels.

-   From beginners, developers to researchers, Cornac allows you to implement Recommender System to meet your experimental and production needs.
+   From developers to researchers, and enthusiasts, Cornac allows you to implement Recommender Systems that meet your experimental and production needs.

 .. grid:: 2